Get Your Free 2026 Vacation Guide

 Q: What would your dream meal be?

 A: Three courses of foie gras.
-I had this meal, by the way, on the final day of my latest trip to France.
+I actually had this on the final day of a trip to France.
 It was scrumptious.

 Q: How important is presentation?